Y tu mamá también

-Y tu mamá también (Spanish for And Your Mother Too) is a 2001 Mexican coming-of-age comedy drama road film directed by Alfonso Cuarón, who co-wrote the script with his brother Carlos.
-It follows two teenage boys who take a road trip with a woman in her late twenties and stars Diego Luna, Gael García Bernal, and Maribel Verdú, with narration by Daniel Giménez Cacho.
-It is set in 1999 against the backdrop of Mexico's political and economic realities, specifically at the end of the uninterrupted seven decades of presidents from the Institutional Revolutionary Party and the rise of the opposition led by Vicente Fox.
+Y tu mamá también (And Your Mama Too) is a 2001 Mexican coming-of-age erotic comedy-drama road film directed by Alfonso Cuarón, who co-wrote the screenplay with his brother Carlos Cuarón.
+The film follows two teenage boys who embark on a road trip with a woman in her late twenties and stars Diego Luna, Gael García Bernal, and Maribel Verdú, with narration by Daniel Giménez Cacho.
+Set in 1999, it unfolds against the backdrop of Mexico's political and economic realities at the close of seven uninterrupted decades of Institutional Revolutionary Party (PRI) presidencies and the rise of the opposition led by Vicente Fox.

-In addition to directing and co-writing the film, Cuarón also produced it with Jorge Vergara and edited it alongside Alex Rodríguez.
-The film's explicit depiction of sex, nudity, and drug use caused complications in its rating.
-In Mexico, it earned $2.2 million its first weekend, setting a new record for the highest box office opening in Mexican cinema.
-In 2002, it was released in English-speaking markets under its Spanish title, with a limited release in the United States.
-It received critical acclaim, particularly for Cuarón’s direction, the screenplay, and the performances of the three leads, and was nominated for Best Original Screenplay at the Academy Awards and for Best Foreign Language Film at the Golden Globe Awards.
-Since its release, it has been regarded as one of the best films of the 2000s and the 21st century.
+In addition to directing and co-writing the film, Cuarón produced it with Jorge Vergara and edited it with Alex Rodríguez.
+Its frank depictions of sex, nudity, and drug use complicated its rating.
+In Mexico the film opened to $2.2 million, setting a new record for the highest box-office opening weekend in Mexican cinema.
+It was released in English-speaking markets in 2002 under its original Spanish title, receiving a limited theatrical run in the United States.
+The film earned widespread critical acclaim, especially for Cuarón's direction, the screenplay, and the performances of its three leads.
+It received Academy Award and Golden Globe nominations for Best Original Screenplay and Best Foreign Language Film, respectively, and has since been widely regarded as one of the best films of the 21st century.